19hours/sg-statutes/Acts/Income Tax Act.md

 “harvesting” includes the collection of crops, however effected;

-“Hindu joint family” means what in any system of law prevailing in India is known as a Hindu joint family or a co‑parcenary;
+“Hindu joint family” means what in any system of law prevailing in India is known as a Hindu joint family or a co-parcenary;

 “incapacitated person” means any infant, lunatic, idiot or insane person;